TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 *Warning:* This is subtle, but `git fetch` only updates git's local knowledge of the remote branches, it does not affect your local branches.
 That makes it very "safe" - you can't overwrite any of your own work with `fetch`.
 This is not true of `git pull` (see below).

-To see which local branches have upstreams and where they point, use:
+To see which local branches are tracking remote branches, use:

 `git branch -vv`